getpingback/ping-email/readme.md

 - `fqdn`: The Fully Qualified Domain Name of your SMTP server `(default: "mail.example.org")`.
 - `sender`: The email address used as the sender in SMTP checks `(default: "name@example.org")`.
 - `timeout`: The time in milliseconds to wait for a response from the SMTP server `(default: 10000)`.
+- `ignoreSMTPVerify`: A boolean indicating whether to skip the SMTP verification process `(default: false)`.
 - `debug`: A boolean indicating whether to enable debug mode, which logs detailed information about the verification process `(default: false)`.

 This allows you to tailor the library to your specific requirements, ensuring compatibility with your email verification workflow.